yangzy39/FuseChat-3.0/README.md

 </table>

 ### DPO
 We used [alignment-handbook](https://github.com/huggingface/alignment-handbook) as our DPO training library.
-For all Target SFT models, we trained for 1 epoch, set maximum sequence length to 2048, used cosine learning rate with a warmup ratio of 0.1.
+For all Target SFT models, we trained for 1 epoch with a batch size of 128, set maximum sequence length to 2048, used cosine learning rate with a warmup ratio of 0.1.
 We saved checkpoints every 100 steps and selected the best from the last two checkpoints.
 For Llama-3.1 and Llama-3.2 series models, we introduced length normalization in DPO training, as shown in the formula below.

 ![Length Normalized DPO Formula](https://latex.codecogs.com/svg.image?\mathcal{L}_{\text{LN-DPO}}=-\log\sigma\left(\frac{\beta}{|y_w|}\log\frac{\pi_\theta(y_w|x)}{\pi_{\text{ref}}(y_w|x)}-\frac{\beta}{|y_l|}\log\frac{\pi_\theta(y_l|x)}{\pi_{\text{ref}}(y_l|x)}\right))